Lavender Garden Cameron Highlands

 6. Pick Strawberries

 Picking strawberries is another activity you can do here!
 It is, however, subject to availability and when you visit.
-School holidays means more eager little hands.
+Coming here during the local school holidays means more eager little hands.

 Stairs Up To The Strawberry Section Of Lavender Farm In Cameron Highlands